Edwin North McClellan: Biography

-After a brief stayover at Mare Island Naval Shipyard, McClellan served in the Judge Advocate General's Corps in Washington, D.C. from 14 November 1913 to 9 February 1917.
+After a brief stayover at Mare Island Naval Shipyard, McClellan served in the Judge Advocate General's Corps in Washington, D.C., from 14 November 1913 to 9 February 1917.
 His work was mostly writing, preparing the Index-Digest of Court-Martial Orders from 1914 to 1916, and the Naval Digest of 1916.
-During this assignment, he attended the George Washington University Law School, graduating in 1916, and was promoted to captain on 29 August of that same year.
+During this assignment, he attended the George Washington University Law School, graduating in 1916, and was promoted to captain on 29 August of that year.

 He then returned to sea aboard USS Arizona, commanding the ship's Marine Detachment.
 When named to command the Marines of Battleship Force No. 1, Atlantic Fleet aboard USS Minnesota on 22 May 1917, he was temporarily promoted to major, later made permanent.
-He served most of World War I aboard the Minnesota, until she struck a mine on 29 September 1918, then being detached to Marine Barracks, Quantico, Virginia, on 14 October when she put in for repairs.
+He served most of World War I aboard the Minnesota, until she struck a mine on 29 September 1918, then was detached to Marine Barracks, Quantico, Virginia, on 14 October when she put in for repairs.

-After the Armistice with Germany brought the war to a close, McClellan was assigned on 28 February 1919 for duty with the Historical Section of the United States Army War College, detached to the American Expeditionary Forces in France.
+After the Armistice with Germany ended the war, McClellan was assigned on 28 February 1919 for duty with the Historical Section of the United States Army War College, detached to the American Expeditionary Forces in France.
 Charged with documenting the activities of the Marine Corps during the war, he remained in Europe until 17 August.
 Three days later, he returned to the United States and was assigned to Headquarters Marine Corps.
-On 8 September, the Historical Section, Adjutant and Inspectors Department, was established by Marine Corps Order No. 53, and McClellan was ordered in charge, a post he would hold until 1925.
+On 8 September, the Historical Section, Adjutant and Inspectors Department, was established by Marine Corps Order No. 53, and McClellan was placed in charge, a post he would hold until 1925.
 The section consisted of one officer and several enlisted clerks.
-On 7 Nov, 1924 Private Arman Manookian, a young artist, was assigned as one of McClellan’s clerks.
+On 7 November, 1924 Private Arman Manookian, a young artist, was assigned as one of McClellan's clerks.